lecovi/fictional-octo-engine/README.md

 ## v0.1.0 - Simple Flask App with Poetry

-A little bit more complex than the [https://flask.palletsprojects.com/en/2.2.x/quickstart/#a-minimal-application](minimal application from official docs).
+A little bit more complex than the [minimal application from official docs](https://flask.palletsprojects.com/en/2.2.x/quickstart/#a-minimal-application).
 This version uses a hello-world like approach.
 Reads values from ENVVARS and uses them on the response.